saksham-2001/contruction_quotation_assistant/README.md

 # Construction-Quotation-Assistant
-Version 1.0 27/03/2015

 This is my univeristy project which i completed during the part of my course.
-The main purpose of this project is to demenstrate J-unit testing.
+The main purpose of this project is to demenstrate J-unit testing both(black-box and white-box).